Salvatore Giuliano: Dramatizations

 A film of his life, Salvatore Giuliano, was directed by Francesco Rosi in 1961.

 Novelist Mario Puzo published The Sicilian, a dramatized version of Giuliano's life, in 1984.
-The book was made into a film in 1987, directed by Michael Cimino and starring Christopher Lambert as Giuliano.
+The book provided the basis for the 1987 film by Michael Cimino which starred Christopher Lambert as Giuliano.

 An opera, Salvatore Giuliano, was composed in 1985 by Italian composer Lorenzo Ferrero and premiered on 25 January 1986 at Teatro dell'Opera di Roma.
 The libretto outlines in short, graphic scenes the network of intrigue between Sicilian independence activists, Mafia and State that surrounds, and eventually destroys, the bandit hero.